anthony-c-martin/recipes/content/recipes/leek-and-potato-soup.md

 ---
 title: Leek and Potato Soup
-description: Leek and Potato Soup
+tags: ["soup"]
+description: Silky, creamy soup that proves the humble potato and leek combo can be utterly elegant.
 ---

 ## Ingredients